sorecords/image_sequence_updater/README.md

 # IMAGE SEQUENCE UPDATER ADD-ON FOR BLENDER 2.8+
 Replaces Image Sequence Texture nodes with a Single Image Texture nodes and loads appropriate frame image files to them on every frame change.

+# WARNINGS
+Doesn't work with Motion Blur.
+As this is a kind of hack around Blender render systems, it may randomly produce crashes and errors.
+Most of them can not be fixed (like internal Blender C-errors) but some can be.
+If you caught any issues please write here: https://github.com/sorecords/image_sequence_updater/issues.
+Error log is much appreciated.
+You can get it from the Blender Toggle System Console on Windows and with launching Blender from Terminal on Mac.

 # INSTALL
 - Download ZIP file from the https://gumroad.com/products/MVekg/
 - don't unpack it!